parishwolfe/trailingStopLoss/README.md

 # trailingStopLoss

 This is a flask app that uses twilio and alphavantage apis to calculate a trailing stop loss on up to three stocks that you supply via the endpoints.
+A trailing stop loss is a a specified moving percentage that moves up as the price of the security moves up in value.
+Typically a stop loss would trigger a sell operation at a brokerage, however, not all brokerages support trailing stop loss hence this project.

 ## Endpoints